 The Physique-photo World: Look into the camera and flex… actresses need not apply

-DETAILS The IronPrincess is attired somewhat similarly to a Red Sonja/Xena character, not as an attempt to render those or any other specific fictional characters, but to reveal as much of her physique as possible within generally-accepted norms of “decency” (i.e. no frontal nudity) The only concession to physique display (vs “functional” warrior garb) is the wearing of “boy-shorts” (camouflage, black, tan, olive, brown- i.e. nature-toned) to allow gluteal development to be visible.
-Her weapons will never be firearms (a 5 year-old can kill with a gun!), but those requiring and displaying physical strength and athletic skill: Bow, Blade and Body.
+DETAILS The IronPrincess is attired somewhat similarly to a Red Sonja/Xena character, not as an attempt to render those or any other specific fictional characters, but to reveal as much of her physique as possible within generally-accepted norms of decency – none of the emphasis on T&A that characterizes most female physique photography.
+Her weapons will never be firearms (a 5 year-old can kill with a gun), but those requiring and displaying physical strength and athletic skill: Bow, Blade and Body.
 Conveniently, these all facilitate the display of muscle in functional, organic action.
-Similarly, her adversaries are not Romans, Nazis, Telemarines, Orks, etc, but generic modern-day enemy soldiers in camouflage uniforms, armed with modern firepower (pistols, assault rifles, etc).
+Similarly, her adversaries are not Romans, Nazis, Telemarines, Orks, etc, but “Malgynians” -generic modern-day militarized thugs from today’s world headlines, in camouflage uniforms, armed with modern firepower (pistols, assault rifles, etc).
 They’re masked, not only for practical reasons (they’re mostly dummies!) but to depersonalize them as well as “villain-ize” them; in line with today’s headlines, they could be narco-terrorists, insurgents, militias, radical extremists, or any of the other multitudes of militarized thugs, like those who kidnap (and presumably rape) hundreds of schoolgirls, massacre entire villages, behead journalists or shoot down civilian airliners.
-No the need to invent truly detestable villains when the world is full of them (who needs Nazis when you’ve got ISIS?) so take your pick.
+No the need to invent truly detestable villains when the world is full of them (who needs Nazis when you’ve got ISIS, Taliban, Boko Haram, etc?) so take your pick.
 Add that as they always outnumber and out-arm the IronPrincess, everyone enjoys seeing her mow them down.
 There’s no specified “story” or setting other than a generic battlefield setting where Iron Princess is facing and defeating her generic enemy.
-While there will be some variety in the staging, there will be no emphasis on significantly changing the settings or tableaus for each shoot: there will be a basic list of poses/setups, the variable being the different physique-women portraying IronPrincess.
+While there’s some variety in the staging, there’s no emphasis on significantly changing the settings or tableaus for each shoot: there’s a basic list of poses/setups, the variable being the different physique-women portraying IronPrincess.
 In a way, these settings are being used much in way as the American Flag is for the official portrait is for all US military personnel and the standard “mandatory poses” are used in physique competitions; the setting and pose may be similar but the individual brings the difference.
 “Mandatory poses” here, invariably with the IronPrincess depicted fighting off the last remaining adversary (a live person) while the rest (the dummies) lie already vanquished in the background, were deliberately chosen to permit the greatest display of flexed muscular development, but within the context of the action, looking the way it might if she were actually engaged in combat, rather than deliberately posing for the lens (as in virtually all other physique photography).
 There are three basic scenes: Bow– archery, Blade– swordplay, and Body– unarmed combat.